 Which comes in handy when 5 o’clock rolls around and I realize I haven’t given a thought to dinner.

-Reason #1 why I love this soup – I can make it in 30 minutes but tastes like it took much longer.
+Reason #1 why I love this Indian Lentil Soup – I can make it in 30 minutes but tastes like it took much longer.

 Don’t you love dishes like that?

 So, what’s the “secret” to the deep flavor of this soup?
 Two things really.
 One, cooking the lentils by themselves in vegetable stock instead of cooking them along with all the other ingredients which is what I typically do.